 How to use my sliding scale

-Each of my offerings are priced differently - take a look at the offerings section of my home page for the cost of each offering.
+Each of my offerings are priced differently - scroll down to the offerings section at the bottom of this page to see the cost of each offering.
 If you already have a sense of what you can afford, great!
 If not, below are some factors to consider.

 Consider paying less on the scale if you: